Bearland

 Castle and prison

-By the 18th century only the inner keep of Gloucester Castle remained, and its sole purpose was to serve as the city’s prison.
+By the 18th century only the inner keep of Gloucester Castle remained, and its sole purpose was to serve as the city's prison.
 It was a wretched, neglected place, the subject of calls for prison reform which culminated in 1787 with its demolition and the construction in its place of Gloucester Prison.
-Although that prison is itself now being dismantled after its closure in 2013, it remains the location of one grade II* and four grade II listed sites.
-The single grade II* listed site is the central cell block and prison chapel, built 1844–1850 and incorporating the c.1789-built gatehouse.
+Although that prison is itself now being dismantled after its closure in 2013, the five listed sites – including the central cell block and prison chapel, built 1844–1850 and incorporating the c.1789-built gatehouse – are undergoing the slow regeneration into a residential quarter.

 The c.1850-built governor's house on Commercial Road incorporates a c.1789-built tower on the perimeter wall.
 A later section of perimeter wall, erected in 1826 when the prison was extended, still runs along the pedestrianised Barbican Road.
 At the apex of the triangular extension around which this wall was built is another cell block, built in 1826 as a debtor's prison.
 The final listed site is the 1826-built outer gatehouse, which sits close to where the main gate into the castle once stood.
 Until 1864, prisoners sentenced to death were hanged from gallows erected on the roof of the gatehouse.